AdaCore/spark2014/docs/lrm/source/packages.rst

    as usual (i.e., just like any other run-time check).

-   Next, an additional proof obligation is generated which relates the Refined_Post to to the Post (and Post'Class) aspects of the subprogram according to a "wrapper" model.
+   Next, an additional proof obligation is generated which relates the Refined_Post to the Post (and Post'Class) aspects of the subprogram according to a "wrapper" model.
 Imagine two subprograms with the same parameter profile and Global and Depends aspects, but with different postconditions P1 and P2